-No new COVID-19 cases in New Brunswick | CBC News
+No new covid-19 cases in New Brunswick | CBC News

+Province's number of total active cases is four, according to COVID-19 dashboard

-The New Brunswick government is reporting no new cases of COVID-19 on Friday.
+Public Health is reporting no new cases of COVID-19 and no recoveries on Saturday.

-The provincial COVID-19 dashboard states there have been no new recoveries either, keeping the active case count at four.
+New Brunswick's number of total active cases is four, according to the provincial COVID-19 dashboard.

-There are two active cases in the Moncton health region and one each in the Fredericton and Saint John regions.
-Public Health has said the individuals are self-isolating.
+Two of the province's active cases are in the Moncton region.
+The other cases are in Saint John and Fredericton.

-In statement Thursday, the province said it determined passengers on two Air Canada flights on Aug.
-22 may have been exposed to an individual who later tested positive for COVID-19.
+Passengers on two Air Canada flights on Aug.
+22 may have been exposed to someone who later tested positive for COVID-19, the government said in a statement Thursday.
+The flights in question are:

+The province conducted 264 tests on Friday, bringing the total number of tests performed since the beginning of the pandemic to 63,522.

-There have been 192 confirmed cases of COVID-19 in New Brunswick, 186 recoveries and two deaths.
+There have been 192 cases, 186 recoveries and two deaths in New Brunswick since the pandemic started in mid-March.

-The province performed 480 tests Thursday, raising the overall total to 63,288.

 What to do if you have a symptom